The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: The Strengthened Hanna Neumann Conjecture

+The details of the argument are rather technical and rely on the theory of acceptable modules over twisted group rings, which is developed in \cite[Section 6]{Jai22}.
+All the results of \cite[Section 6]{Jai22} hold for all virtually compact special groups, except for \cite[Proposition 6.4]{Jai22}, which is stated only for limit groups.
+However, the only properties of limit groups that are used in the proof are that they are virtually compact special and that their \(L^2\)-Betti numbers vanish in all dimension other than \(1\).
+We are now ready to conclude that the SHNC holds for graphs of free groups with cyclic edge groups that are hyperbolic relative to virtually abelian subgroups limit groups.

 \begin{cor} Let $G = \pi_1(X)$ be a graph of free groups with cyclic edge groups such that $\Phi_X$ is balanced and solvable (equivalently, such that $G$ is hyperbolic relative to virtually abelian subgroups) or let $G$ be a limit group.
-Then $G$ satisfies the Geometric Hanna Neumann Conjecture. \end{cor}
+Then $G$ satisfies the Strengthened Hanna Neumann Conjecture. \end{cor} \begin{proof} By \cref{prop:props_of_GFG_and_limit} and \cref{prop:b20}, for any pair of finitely generated subgroups \(U,V \leqslant G\), there is a normal finite-index subgroup \(H \trianglelefteqslant G\) such that \(\beta_1^{(2)}(L) = 0\), where \(L\) is the kernel of